Treatments for Dyschromia

 Follow up and Outcomes

 For prevention and daily maintenance of dyschromia, treatment should involve proper sun protection.
-We recommend using Steppie MD® Antioxidant Sunscreen spray SPF 25, which provides broad-spectrum protection from both UVA and UVB rays with no chemical sun fillers.
+We recommend using a sunscreen, which provides broad-spectrum protection from both UVA and UVB rays with no chemical sun fillers, such as Infinity UV Defense SPF 50.
 It contains the FDA approved physical blocker Zinc Oxide to reflect light away from the skin.

 DISCLAIMER: The information provided by this site is intended solely for educational purposes.
 This information is not to be used for medical diagnostic purposes and is not intended to serve as a recommendation for treatment and/or management of any medical/surgical condition.
 Most of all, this information should not be used in place of a physician or other qualified health provider.
 If you believe you have a medical condition, please contact your physician immediately.